pivotal/docs-tap/scc/dockerfile-based-builds.hbs.md

 require the use of:

-- Capabilities usually dropped from the more restrictive SecurityContextContraints enabled by default in OpenShift.
+- Capabilities usually dropped from the more restrictive SecurityContextContraints (SCC) enabled by default in OpenShift.
 - The root user.

-To overcome such limitations imposed by the default unprivileged SecurityContextConstraints (SCC), Tanzu Application Platform installs:
+To overcome the limitations imposed by the default unprivileged SCC, Tanzu Application Platform installs:

 - `SecurityContextConstraints/ootb-templates-kaniko-restricted-v2-with-anyuid` with enough extra privileges for Kaniko to operate.
-- `ClusterRole/ootb-templates-kaniko-restricted-v2-with-anyuid` to permit the use of such SCC to any actor binding to that cluster role.
+- `ClusterRole/ootb-templates-kaniko-restricted-v2-with-anyuid` to permit the use of SCC to any actor binding to that cluster role.

 Each developer namespace needs a role binding that binds the role to an actor: `ServiceAccount`.
-For more information, see [Set up developer namespaces to use your installed packages](../install-online/set-up-namespaces.hbs.md).
-For more information about SCC, see [Openshift](https://docs.openshift.com/container-platform/4.11/authentication/managing-security-context-constraints.html.
+For example:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1